Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics

 is well-defined and equal to the weak limit, as $t\rightarrow\infty$ of the law of the empirical measures for the corresponding SDEs \ref{eq:sde general intro}.
 Moreover, as $N\rightarrow\infty$ the corresponding empirical measures converge in law to the deterministic measure $\mu_{\beta}$ defined as $\mu_{\gamma}=MA(\phi_{\gamma})$ for the unique (mod $\R)$ solution $\phi_{\gamma}$ of the equation \ref{eq:monge-ampere with gamma}. \item More generally, the Gibbs measure above is well-defined precisely for $\gamma<R_{P},$ where $R_{P}\in[0,1]$ is the following invariant of $P:$

-where $q$ is the point in $\partial P$ where the line segment starting at $b_{P}$ and passing through $0$ meets $\partial P.$ Moreover, for any such parameter $\gamma$ the corresponding convergence results still hold. \end{itemize} \end{thm} As indicated in the introduction this result can be viewed as a probabilistic analog of the seminal Yau-Tian-Donaldson conjecture saying that a Fano manifold $X$ admits a Kähler-Einstein metric if and only if $X$ is K-stable.
-The latter notion is of algebro-geometric nature, but in the toric setting it is equivalent to the corresponding polytope $P$ having zero as its barycenter.
-Moreover, from the complex geometric point of view the equation \ref{eq:monge-ampere with gamma} is precisely the one appearing in Aubin's continuity method for Kähler-Einstein metrics and, as shown in \cite{li1}, the invariant $R_{P}$ of $P$ coincides with the differential geometric invariant $R(X)$ of $X$ defined as the greatest lower bound on the Ricci curvature.
-In this complex geometric context the last point in the previous theorem implies, as will be explained elsewhere, one of the inequalities in the conjectural equality relating $R(X)$ to the algebro-geometric invariant $\gamma(X)$ introduced in \cite{berm2}:
+where $q$ is the point in $\partial P$ where the line segment starting at $b_{P}$ and passing through $0$ meets $\partial P.$ Moreover, for any such parameter $\gamma$ the corresponding convergence results still hold. \end{itemize} \end{thm} As indicated in the introduction this result can be viewed as a probabilistic analog of the seminal Yau-Tian-Donaldson conjecture saying that a Fano manifold $X$ admits a Kähler-Einstein metric if and only if $X$ is K-stable (the conjecture has very recently been settled by Chen-Donaldson-Sun \cite{c-d-s14,c-d-s3}; see also Tian \cite{ti}).
+The latter notion is of algebro-geometric nature, but in the toric setting it is equivalent to the corresponding polytope $P$ having zero as its barycenter (see Section \ref{sub:The-complex-geometric} and Corollary \ref{cor:ineq on toric var} for a comparison with the complex geometric setting).

-which generalizes a very recent purely algebro-geometric result of Fujita \cite{fu} (concerning the case $\gamma(X)=1)$ in the case of a toric Fano variety.